Baby Turtles Facts

 How To Feed Baby Turtles

 As an owner of baby turtles you should think about giving them a variety of food choices to begin with.
 Like any pet, they have preferences for food and may take to some types more than others.
 No matter what types of turtles you have, try giving them a mix of pellets, sticks, flakes, and cut up live foods.

 This will give them a option and greater opportunity for feeding on.

 As they get older you will start to learn their preferences and know what they do and don’t like.
 And as you learn that you can remove the items they don’t care for to make sure they stay as healthy and motivated as possible.

 A recommendation is to feed them in a separate container of water using the same water from their normal tank.
 Not a lot is needed, just enough to cover the turtle half way.

-What do turtles eat that you would need to do this?
-Well for one it keeps dirt and morsals from uneaten food off the turtle and out of their normal home.
-This helps to keep their home clean.
+The reason for this is to keep dirt and morsels from uneaten food off the turtle and out of their normal home.
+This helps to keep their home clean and health.
 Also it helps baby turtles get use to being handled on a regular basis.

 Keep in mind that not all turtles and baby turtles should be fed by hand, snapping turtles for example SHOULD NOT be fed by hand.
 You don’t want them associating you, your hand, or your fingers with meal time.

 Remember, like most young animals…and people… baby turtles can be fussy eaters.
 It’s important to know that you should feed them EVERYDAY.
 And leave food for them a bit longer than you would for adults.
 30-60 minutes should suffice.